szn/snowflake-cicd/README.md

 Sync performs all the missing releases in `releases` folder and run them against the database.
 It is somehow similar to `prepare` but it scans `releases` folder (with already prepared releases) instead of raw `model` folder.

-Syncing can be necessary if you merge changes from other branch (including `master`) into your branch.
+Syncing can be necessary if you merge changes from other branch (including `main`) into your branch.
 Imagine this scenario:

 1. You branched out to `feature/a` and created already a release file `releases/feature_a.sql`.
-2. Other person was working on a `feature/b`, created `releases/feature_b.sql` and merge it to `master`.
+2. Other person was working on a `feature/b`, created `releases/feature_b.sql` and merge it to `main`.
 3. You decided to `git merge` before creating a pull request.
 This created `releases/feature_b.sql` in your repository.
 You have two options (as described in [history](#history) action):
   a.
 Faster: apply this missing release file by running [sync](#sync) action.
   b.
 Safer: run [clone](#clone) again to get a fresh copy of production.